runlikeforrestgump/emacs/README.md

 Some commands are (or can be) disabled, which means that you'll be asked for confirmation when you try to invoke them.
 The usual reason for disabling a command is that some commands are potentially confusing for beginning users.

-You'll notice that some commands are grouped by similar prefix keys or prefix or suffix names; for example, a lot of window-based key sequences start with <code>C-x 4</code> and a lot of frame-based commands start with <code>C-x 5</code>.
+You'll notice that some commands are grouped by similar prefix keys or prefix or suffix names; for example, a lot of window-based key sequences start with <code>C-x 4</code> and a lot of frame-based key sequences start with <code>C-x 5</code>.
 This makes it a little easier to remember things.

 To repeat a command, you can use <code>C-x z</code> (<code>M-x repeat</code>).
 Repeating a command uses the same arguments that were used before; it does not read new arguments each time.
 To repeat the command more than once, type additional 'z''s: each 'z' repeats the command one more time.
 Repetition ends when you type a character other than 'z', or press a mouse button.